The best savings accounts to beat inflation

 PCF Bank offers the next best rate in our table, paying 2.4% AER.

 Five-year fixed-rate savings accounts

-Secure Trust Bank and United Bank UK offer the next best rates in our table, both at 2.65% AER.
+Masthaven Bank offers the next best rate in our table, at 2.69% AER.

 The best and worst savings providers for customer satisfaction